Pedroga-cc/pedroga-cc.github.io/_teaching/2014-spring-teaching-1.md

 ---
-title: "Teaching experience 1"
+title: "Mathematical Methods for Physics III (<em> Física Matemática III </em>)"
 collection: teaching
-type: "Undergraduate course"
+type: "Undergraduate course for third-year Physics students"
-permalink: /teaching/2014-spring-teaching-1
+permalink: /teaching/FM1
-venue: "University 1, Department"
+venue: "Universidad de Concepción, Physics Department"
-date: 2014-01-01
+date: 2022-08-01
-location: "City, Country"
+location: "Concepción, Chile"
 ---

 This is a description of a teaching experience.
 You can use markdown like any other post.